Democrats elect Tom Perez, former Labor secretary, as new party leader

-Perez won narrowly in a second round of balloting after coming one vote short of a majority in an initial round.
-A group of supporters for his opponent, Keith Ellison, co-chairman of the Congressional Progressive Caucus, reacted angrily and stormed out of the room chanting “no big money.
+Perez, the party's first Latino leader, won with 235 votes in a second round of balloting after coming one vote short of a majority in the initial round.
+His opponent, Rep. Keith Ellison, co-chairman of the Congressional Progressive Caucus, received 200 votes.
+A group of Ellison supporters reacted angrily at the tally and stormed out chanting “no big money.
 Party for the people.”

-Within moments, Perez announced he would make Ellison a deputy chair as the room erupted in applause.

-Yet he was also the more establishment-aligned alternative in what had essentially become a two-way race in its final stretch.
+Yet he was also the more establishment-aligned alternative in what essentially became a two-way race in the final stretch.
 Former Vice President Joe Biden and former Attorney General Eric Holder endorsed Perez.
-Ellison was the favorite of Vermont Sen. Bernie Sanders and other progressive leaders, including Sen. Elizabeth Warren, D-Mass.
+Vermont Sen. Bernie Sanders and other progressive leaders, including Sen. Elizabeth Warren, D-Mass., favorited Ellison.

-The greatest challenges facing the next leader is uniting Democrats and rebuilding a party infrastructure in need of a major overhaul.
+The greatest challenges facing Perez will be uniting Democrats and rebuilding a party infrastructure in need of a major overhaul.
 Democrats not only lost the White House but also both chambers of Congress in the past couple elections.
-At the state level, they now control the legislature in just 13 states, compared to 32 controlled by Republicans amid widespread complaints the DNC focused it resources on presidential races at the expense of local party building.
+At the state level, they now control the legislature in just 13 states, compared to 32 controlled by Republicans amid widespread complaints the DNC focused its resources on presidential races at the expense of local party building.

-Perez consolidated support in the final moments of the race when South Bend, Ind., mayor Pete Buttigieg, a dark horse who drew significant attention, helped avoid a drawn out series of balloting by withdrawing his nomination.
+Perez consolidated support in the final moments of the race when other candidates, including South Bend, Ind., mayor Pete Buttigieg, a dark horse who drew significant attention, dropped out.

-Just as the Republican Tea Party pulled the GOP further to the right, there is a progressive tug to the left after a heated primary battle between Clinton and Sanders, who frequently drew connections between her and Wall Street interests.
+Perez's challenge now will be preventing his party from making the mistakes Republicans did in responding to their own grassroots rebellion.
+Just as the Tea Party pulled the GOP further to the right, there is a progressive pull to the left after a heated primary battle between Clinton and Sanders, who frequently drew connections between her and Wall Street interests.

 “Bernie did not get a fair shake” from the DNC leadership, said Brian Ellison, a Detroit pastor and one of Keith Ellison’s brothers, and “people are very upset about that to this day.”

-Even so, in his speech, Keith Ellison made an appeal for unity.
+But even before Perez announced Keith Ellison as his deputy, Ellison made an appeal for unity.
 "We’ve gotta walk out of here with unity not just between the candidates” but between party members, he said.
 "Trump is right outside that door — and not just Trump but Trumpism.”

 "You are the ones who can bring comfort to people fearing a ban or a wall or losing their Social Security," Ellison added.
-"The American people need us in this moment," he said.
+"The American people need us in this moment."

-If the vote is fair and “transparent there will be unity,” assured Ellison's brother, who huddled with other supporters in the back of conference room.
+Many wearing green Ellison shirts expressed similar sentiments.
+Still some, including Ohio state senator Nina Turner, warned before the vote that “if Congressman Ellison is not elected there’s lots of people who are prepared to walk.”

 The question going forward is whether the party divide is significant to rival the Tea Party.
 In the first couple of election cycles, Tea Party Republicans who won their primary went on to lose seats to Democrats in the general election.

-More immediately, the major challenge for the new chair is fundraising.
+More immediately, the major challenge for Perez is fundraising.
 The Republican National Committee raised $19.8 million in January, setting a record.
 While the Democratic Party’s traditional grassroots machine, labor unions, are fighting for survival, Republicans have built a powerhouse of outside groups like the Koch Brothers-funded Americans for Prosperity that is bolstering local GOP officials from county commissioner to governor.

 “We’ve got a tremendous wind at our back.
 Not only do we hold large majorities but the enthusiasm I’m seeing among the grassroots among state and county committee people and this new insurgence of Trump supporters is like nothing I’ve ever seen,” said Val DiGiorgio, chair of the Pennsylvania Republican Party.

-Democrats are expecting the new DNC chair to help reinvigorate local parties who’ve complained that national outside groups, like Obama’s Organizing for Action, have drained talent and resources resulting in a disproportionate share of resources going to presidential candidates.
+Democrats expect the new chair to reinvigorate local parties who complain national outside groups, like Obama’s Organizing for Action, drain talent and resources resulting in a disproportionate share of resources going to presidential candidates.

 The forum also spotlighted a number of potential rising stars in the Democratic Party.
 California Attorney General Xavier Becerra, who's expected to lead many of the legal battles against the new administration, delivered the keynote address.

-Boston Mayor Marty Walsh and former Missouri Secretary of State Jason Kander, who narrowly lost his 2016 Senate race, also gave speeches.
+Boston Mayor Marty Walsh and former Missouri Secretary of State Jason Kander, who narrowly lost his 2016 Senate race, also spoke.
 Kander has started a new national voting rights organization.

 “There’s something happening in this country right now,” Kander said.
 “This is a level of activism most of us have not seen in our lifetimes,” he said.
-“We may be living in the nightmare that is the Trump presidency, but we are awake, we are on our feet and we are marching forward,” he said.
+“We may be living in the nightmare that is the Trump presidency, but we are awake, we are on our feet and we are marching forward."

 JOIN THE CONVERSATION